aws-samples/aws-transit-gateway-inter-region-peering/README.md

 npm run test
 ```

-## Pre-requisites
-* You have configured AWS CLI using `aws configure`
-* You have the set the `AWS_REGION` within `aws configure`
-* The role being used from CLI has the permissions required for resources being created by CDK
-* The CDK params are stored [here](bin/data/params.json).
-Update them if needed.

-## Build the core network stack
+## Build the stack
-Here we build the below resources
+Here we build the below resources -

 * On-prem CIDR for the site-to-site VPN setup
 * EIP for the site-to-site VPN